-A student who has been terminated for excessive absence from a credit class may be readmitted to class upon the approval of the instructor and the academic dean using a General Petition or Petition for Readmission to Class.
+A student who has been terminated for excessive absences from a credit class may be readmitted to class upon the approval of the instructor and the academic dean using a General Petition.
 The student may obtain this form from the Welcome Center in Room B-100.
+The readmission process can also be completed through emails to registration@triton.edu, with approval from the appropriate parties.